Greenhouse as a source of energy: vision creation and vision

 Van Oosten also campaigned to promote the idea of the greenhouse as a source of energy.
 He gave enthusiastic talks on the subject and took part in a competition on innovation and sustainability (which he won).
 And he did a lot of lobbying to resolve structural problems in areas such as financing and regulation.
 For example, a solution had to be found for the problem that the EU would regard a government subsidy for a pilot project, co-financed by the private sector, as unlawful state aid.
 And the Horticulture Commodity Board had to find funding for the project within an existing energy programme.

 A contest was organised at the beginning of 2006 to generate new designs.
 It yielded more than 40 ideas for drastically reducing energy consumption from consortia from around the world.
-Greenhouse as a Source of Energy is now also a sub-programme in the Dutch energy transition programme.
+Greenhouse as a Source of Energy also became a sub-programme in the Dutch energy transition programme.